-Orientation is mandatory for incoming students.
+Orientation is mandatory for new students.
 Attending orientation will give students the opportunity to learn about campus services and resources.
+This requirement is waived for transient students or students who transfer in 12 hours or more.

 Student Success Course - Learning Framework